Tulip Bowl

 The Tulip Bowl is the final match in the season of the AFBN Division One, the top division of the American Football Bond Nederland (AFBN).
 The AFBN is the organisation responsible for American football in the Netherlands.
 The Tulip Bowl participants are determined through the playoffs and the match determines the Dutch champions in the sport of American football.
-The first Tulip Bowl was played in 1985.
+The first championship game was played in 1985 under the name Super Bowl, before it became its current name in the second edition.

 There are also other Bowl games, including the Division Two Bowl and the Dyan Kralt Bowl for the youth competition.

+The Amsterdam Crusaders are the dominating team with 22 wins.